What’s with the name?

 Can I use a USB Keyboard, SD-Remote, and a Control Surface at the same time?

 USB hubs are supported on the USB-A connector.
 This means that you can connect to a hub with multiple supported USB devices and use them simultaneously.
-This allows you to run SD-Remote, a USB Keyboard, the iCON Platform M+, USB lights, etc… We have not tested USB Hamster wheels, USB exercising dogs, USB warming gloves, or any other such devices.
+This allows you to run SD-Remote, a USB Keyboard, a supported USB Controller, USB lights, etc… We have not tested USB Hamster wheels, USB exercising dogs, USB warming gloves, or any other such devices.

 Does Scorpio support the SL-6?